Gellybean/Mathfinder-Bot/README.md

 - A math engine you can use to create useful expressions
 - Create customizable statblocks to store all your variables
-- Import from other programs to update your stats
+- Use 3rd party imports to update your stats
 - Transform expressions into buttons
 - Item reference with built-in expression generators for certain equipment
 - Basic inventory management